Discovery Prospects for the 150 GeV charged scalar at Future $e^+e^-$ Colliders: Production and Decay of at Colliders

 Future $e^+e^-$ colliders, with their clean experimental environment, offer a promising avenue for searching for $\Delta^\pm$ through its electroweak pair production, i.e.,~via Drell-Yan production, Fig.~\ref{fig:Feynmann_prod}.
 The corresponding cross section is shown as a function of the mass of the charged scalars for two centre-of-mass energies ($\sqrt{s}=350\, \text{GeV}$ and $500\,\text{GeV}$) in Fig.~\ref{fig:pair production} for different polarisations ($P(e^\pm)$) of the electron and positron beams.
+In our analysis, we have considered the polarization: $P(e^+) = 30\%, P(e^-) = -80\%$.

-The experimental signatures are then defined via the subsequent decays of $\Delta^\pm$, where the dominant ones are given by~\cite{Rizzo:1980gz,Keung:1984hn,Djouadi:1997rp,Djouadi:2005gi,Djouadi:2005gj, Ashanujjaman:2024lnr}:
+The experimental signatures are then defined via the subsequent decays of $\Delta^\pm$, where the dominant ones are given by~\cite{Rizzo:1980gz,Keung:1984hn,Djouadi:2005gi,Djouadi:2005gj, Ashanujjaman:2024lnr}:

 where